-The proposed research design is based on the structural differentiation among contextual conditions, and on the type of gap between the variable of interest, the referent (such as actor, issue, institution, etc.) and the information-system and its properties, the representation.
+This research is based on the structural differentiation among contextual conditions, and on the type of gap between the variable of interest, the referent (such as actor, issue, institution, etc.) and the information-system and its properties, the representation.
 The goal is to reduce the gap between the two and increase the representation power of the information systems.
 Toward this end, we address the context of content develop specific classes of tools to represent context-types, and approach these computationally through test applications.
-For each of the test applications in the research design (see below) we will focus on (i) properties of the context-situation; (ii) properties of the data features, (iii) properties of the data collection agencies.
+For each of the applications, we focus on (i) properties of the context-situation; (ii) properties of the data features, and (iii) properties of the data collection agencies.